technosf/RuneAudio/coverarts/README.md

 - Save thumbnails to `/srv/http/assets/img/coverarts`

 ### To change:
-- Remove by long-press on each coverart (They'll be recreated on next scan if ID3 tags are still the same.)
+- Remove by long-press on each coverart.
-- Edit ID3 tags then update
+- Edit ID3 tags then update.
-- Replace coverarts normally then update
+- Replace coverarts normally then update.
+- Removed thumbnails will be recreated on next scan if ID3 tags and coverarts were still the same.

 ### Albums with `*.cue` files
 - To avoid duplicates, remove `*.cue` files if individual audio files already exist in that directory.